noahehall/theBookOfNoah/0current/blockchain/ethereum/ethereum.md

     - data: todo
     - init: todo

+#### ether

+- the native ucrrency of ethereum used to power smart contracts

 #### smart contract

 - applications that run exactly as programmed without any possibilty of downtime, censorship, fraud or third-party interference